cloudmesh-community/case/README.md

 is designed for educational purposes as part of a Cloud Engineering class taught at Indiana University.
 The clusters are designed to be portable and allow the integration into a *shelf* where multiple such clusters can build a bigger cluster.
-Hence the cluster can be taken home to support work there, but when coming to class the cluster can be plugged into the shelf to allow sharing of the Pi's among all class members.
-The case is designed without need of screws and can easily be reproduced on a laser cutter without purchasing of additional components.
-All design files are openly distributed so it can easily be reproduced.
+Hence an individual five node cluster can be taken home to support work there, but when coming to class the cluster can be plugged into the shelf to allow sharing of the Pi's among all class members.
+The case is designed without need of screws and can be reproduced on a laser cutter without purchasing of additional components.
+All design files are openly distributed.

 ## Introduction

-Raspberry PI's are inexpensive and in contrast to a comput server that coast about $15K on can get a fully operational PI for $35.
-Despite its low cost a number of PIs are an ideal platform for developing clusters.
-Naturally it does not have the same compute power as a n *
-$15K server, but to showcase some of the software services and tools needed to build more expensive clusters the PI platform is very useful.
-However a PI does not come with a case.
-One could purchase multiple cases, but such cases assume external power and networking which are not included.
+Raspberry PI's are inexpensive and in contrast to a compute server that cost about $15K, one can get a fully operational PI for less than $50.
+Despite its low cost a number of PIs are an ideal platform for developing prototype clusters to use for development of non memory intense cluster services.
+Naturally it does not have the same compute or memory power as a number of  $15K servers have, but to showcase some of the software services and tools needed to build more expensive clusters the PI platform is very useful.
+However, such a cluster does not come with a case.
+One could purchase multiple cases, but such cases assume external power and networking.
 Our goal is to create a single case that can hold up to 5 Raspberry Pi's.
-Furthermore, We like to be able to connect multiple such clusters to a larger cluster that is housed in a shelf.
+Furthermore, We like to be able to connect multiple such clusters to a larger cluster that is housed in a shelf or rack.

-We present here our current solution for such a case and also give opportunities for further improvements to this effort Which can be conducted as part of educational activities.
-Alternatives such as virtualizing a cluster entirely in a cloud or on a users local computer are discussed in ???.
+We present here our current solution for such a case and also give opportunities for further improvements to this effort which can be conducted as part of educational activities including highschool, undergraduate, and graduate students that are interested in such activities.
+Alternatives such as virtualizing a cluster entirely in a cloud or on a users local computer are discussed in [@las-cloud-eng] and [@las-cloud-clusters-pi].

 ## Requirements